California enacts nighttime curfew as COVID-19 cases spike

 Pushback on COVID-19 rules also came from groups representing thousands of fitness centers.
 Most gyms in the state have closed or are limited to outdoors.

-The California Fitness Alliance said the administration of Gov. Gavin Newsom is using “arbitrary criteria that defy both science and common sense ... to determine the level of risk at which businesses must close, causing thousands of Californians in the fitness field to lose their jobs.”
+The California Fitness Alliance said the Newsom administration is using “arbitrary criteria that defy both science and common sense ... to determine the level of risk at which businesses must close, causing thousands of Californians in the fitness field to lose their jobs.”

-Rocco Temasamani, who was selling jewelry at a stand at San Diego’s Ocean Beach on Friday, said the curfew will just anger people who consider it government overreach, particularly supporters of President Donald Trump.

-“How are you going to enforce it?” he asked.
-“You have enough police to give out tickets?”

 West Hollywood, famously known for its clubs and vibrant LGBT community, “will be impacted like no other city” by the curfew, Mayor Lindsey Horvath said.